 If you do not have a home, you cannot get a job.
 If you do not have a suitable home, you are going to find it difficult to marry and start a family.
 Most people who are homeless are also likely to be unemployed.
 It’s not just a question of being homeless.
 Often the problem is more about inappropriate housing and unsuitable accommodation.
 Energy poverty rides on the back of inappropriate housing; people who live in accommodation that is not suitable are likely to suffer from high energy costs, which will lead either to inadequate heating or people failing to feed themselves properly to keep up with the demands of energy suppliers.
 Poorly built houses are also likely to suffer from damp, drafts and lack of insulation.

-It is said that we need 250,00 new homes.
+It is said that we need to build 250,00 new homes.
 In that context what do we mean by ‘new?’
-Do we mean new build or do we mean more supply of housing stock of all kinds.
+Do we mean new build or do we mean more supply of housing stock of all kinds?
 Around four million people are now renting their homes.
 In many continental countries, renting is standard; now that house-ownership is so difficult in England, renting looks like it might become the standard approach to securing accommodation.
-For policy makers, the issue is one of renting not being as secure, for tenants, as it ought to be.
+For policymakers, the issue is one of renting not being as secure, for tenants, as it ought to be.

 Housing and employment